Jalle19/php-whitelist-check/README.md

 php-safelist-check
 ===================

+This is a fork of https://github.com/Jalle19/php-whitelist-check to change hidden bias terminology.

 A modern and simple approach to validating IP addresses and domains against a safelist.
 It supports both IPv4 and IPv6 addresses and CIDR subnets in addition to domain names and wild-card domains.

 ## Requirements